 You can also look for a quality breeder that offers a Guardian Home Program near you.
 A good quality breeder understands that dogs need to live in a home with a family.
 To do this some breeders use guardian homes to provide dogs with a family of their own when they are not actively being bred.

 Although the terms of a Guardian Home Program will vary by breeder, the basic idea of the program is the same.

 - You must live within a predetermined distance from the breeder.
 Usually it’s within an hour’s drive

 - Dogs are selected by the breeder

-- You are responsible for routine care and veterinarian service for the dog as determined by the breeder
+- You are responsible for routine care and veterinary services for the dog as determined by the breeder

 - The dog will spend time at the breeder’s location during their pregnancy and whelping period

-- Dogs will be breed for a specified number of times before they are released from the program
+- Dogs will be bred for a specified number of times before they are released from the program

 Benefits of getting a dog from a Guardian program: